 On a daily basis, people use online platforms to express their ideas, experiences, and feelings towards products or topics.
-Social media users alone create 448,800 tweets, 3.3 million Facebook posts, and 65,972 Instagram posts every 60 seconds, which gives you an idea of the colossal amount of raw digital data out there (and how it keeps growing).
+Social media users alone create 448,800 tweets, 3.3 million Facebook posts, and 65,972 Instagram posts every 60 seconds, which gives you an idea of the colossal amount of raw digital data out there.

 In a nutshell, sentiment analysis tries to answer the question: “How does the user (opinion holder) feel about X subject?”.
 Here’s a product review from a happy user to help you understand this:

-- ‘Your customer service is the worst!’ →
+- “Your customer service is the worst!” → Negative

-The human language is complex and sentiment analysis may be not always accurate to detect things like irony, sarcasm, or polysemic uses of words.
+The human language is complex, however, and it is often hard for sentiment analysis tools to detect irony and sarcasm, without having a thorough understanding of the context in which a feeling was expressed.
 In this case, contextual understanding can help algorithms reach more accuracy.
 Here are some examples of complex structures along with their desired tags:

 Some sentiment analysis systems focus on polarity, while others try to figure out feelings, intentions, etc. In this section, we’ll go through some of the most relevant types of sentiment analysis:

 This is the most common type of sentiment analysis, which classifies the emotional tone of an expression as Positive, Negative or Neutral.
-For example,
+Here are some examples:

 In a similar way to the classic 5-star ratings you often see in reviews, this type of sentiment analysis delivers a more granular sentiment polarity using these categories: